KalyaniGunnam/backend-learnings/notes/01-why-to-learn-java.md

 - If the OTP is **incorrect**, the system will display an error message.
 - If the OTP is **correct**, the system will grant access, displaying your account details (e.g., name, address, and previous orders).

-This process is similar on other platforms like Facebook, Gmail, Instagram, and many others.
+This process is similar on other platforms like Facebook, Gmail, Instagram and many others.
 All these functionalities are handled by **backend operations**, which java excels at, ensuring smooth user experiences.

 # Why Do We Need Software Applications?